 Vivint Smart Home Security

-Vivint’s sophisticated home security systems can be integrated with smartphones and a wide variety of third-party smart home devices like the Nest thermostat, Philips Hue smart light, and Kwikset smart lock.
+Vivint’s sophisticated home security systems can be integrated with smartphones and a wide variety of tech-savvy third-party smart home devices like the Nest thermostat, Philips Hue smart light, and Kwikset smart lock.
 The provider’s technologically-advanced devices include security cameras that use advanced camera analytics to notify customers of people and packages on their doorstep.

 Learn more: Vivint Home Security Review